-For more information about starting the storage management software, see your IBM DS4000 Storage Manager Version 9 Installation and Support Guide for operating-system specific procedures.
+For more information about starting the storage management software, see the IBM TotalStorage DS4000 Storage Manager Version 9 Installation and Support Guide for your operating system's specific procedures.

 If this is the first time that you have started the storage management software, go to step 2.
 If this is not the first time that you have started the storage management software, go to step 3.